TathagataChakraborti/survey-visualizer/README.md

 ![Build](https://github.com/TathagataChakraborti/survey-visualizer/actions/workflows/CI.yml/badge.svg)

 This repository hosts the source code for a generic visualization tool for data from survey papers, for readers to explore on the browser.
-It accepts as input a formatted spreadsheet and produces several views in terms of hierarchy of concepts, document concept similarity, and citation network.
+It accepts as input a formatted spreadsheet and produces several views in terms of a hierarchy of concepts, document concept similarity, and citation network.
 See [example deployments](#active-deployments) below.

 ## Setting up locally